SuperOfficeDocs/superoffice-docs/docs/service/sms/index.md

 ---
-title: sms
+title: SMS plugins
-description:
+uid: service_sms
+description: NetServer SMS plugins for SuperOffice Service
-author: {github-id}             # Your GitHub alias.
+author: {github-id}
 keywords:
+so.topic: concept
 ---

 # SMS plugins

 ## Customer Service settings for NetServer SMS plugins

-You could use the Messaging agent with CRMScript to send SMS from your scripts using your plugin (or any other plugin), without changing any settings in Customer Service, but if you want Customer Service to use your SMS plugin for any SMS sent during request handling and notifications, you need to set it up.
+You could use the Messaging agent with [CRMScript][3] to send SMS from your scripts using your plugin (or any other plugin), without changing any settings in Customer Service, but if you want Customer Service to use your SMS plugin for any SMS sent during request handling and notifications, you need to set it up.

 The following information applies to all SMS plugins.

 ## Add an SMS inbox for incoming SMS

 You can do this in Settings/E-mail/New SMS mailbox.
-This is where settings like category for incoming SMS messages are configured.
+This is where settings like the category for incoming SMS messages are configured.
 This must be set up even though the plugin only supports outgoing SMS.

 ![x][img1]